HASGAmes/Alone-source-code/readme.txt

 most enemies don't attack right away press a to pull up you ability list press enter on any menu to use it and backspace to cancel it

+if you want to use the level editor you can press f1 to use it and press it again to play as normal